dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3212: Privacy in personal matters enhances individual freedom.
+### T3212: Individual liberties include the right to privacy and autonomy in personal matters.

 |Support|
 |---|